National Energy Board Hearing Process Handbook

 NEB lawyers are not there to support or oppose the applicant or the Intervenors.
 They may assist anyone who does not have their own legal representation by answering legal process-related questions.
 NEB lawyers cannot work on behalf of participants by conducting cross-examinations or presenting evidence for them.

 Court reporters sit near the Board members and capture every word that is said during the hearing.
 Transcripts are prepared at the end of each day and are available to anyone to read by the following day.
 The transcripts are available on the NEB website and in the NEB Library.
-The applicant and Intervenors are each entitled to one copy at no cost, on request.
 Additional copies may be purchased from the court reporters if arranged before-hand.
 The contact information for the court reporters will be found in the Hearing Order.

 Some hearings may involve interpreters.
 These people make the hearing available in both English and French, depending on the needs of participants.
 When the hearing is in both languages, headsets will be available in the hearing room so you can listen in the official language of your choice.
 The hearing will also be broadcast online through the NEB website in both languages.